-Xiaohong (Sharon) Wen
+Xiaohong (Sharon) Wen, Ph.D

 Dr. Wen has conducted a series of empirical studies in three areas: studies of affective factors, acquisition of Chinese as a f aoreign language (CFL), and research-based curriculum design and instruction.
 Theoretically, she utilizes CFL learners’ language production, and survey/interview methods to conduct empirical studies to test hypotheses and construct theories of CFL acquisition.
 Practically, her research findings bear on issues such as learner factors, learning strategies, and how to connect research with classroom pedagogy.
-She has one published book (2008), Studies of Chinese Language Acquisition by English Speakers: from Theories to Practice, and one forthcoming book (2012), Learning and Teaching Chinese as a Second Language.She has published over 30 articles in refereed journals such as Foreign Language Annals, I.T.L.
+She recently has published two books, Studies of Chinese Language Acquisition by English Speakers: from Theories to Practice (2008), and Learning and Teaching Chinese as a Second Language (2012).She has published more than 30 articles in refereed journals such as in Foreign Language Annals, I.T.L.
 Review of Applied Linguistics, International Journal of Applied Linguistics, Journal of Chinese Linguistics, International Journal of Psycholinguistics, Journal of CLTA, Heritage Language Journal.
 Her articles have been translated into Korean and Chinese.
 Her research instrument has been adapted and used in other foreign language studies such as English, Spanish, and Arabic.
 She is a Principal Investigator of large grants from internal (e.g., $25,000) and federal (e.g., $100,000) sources.

 2012.《汉语作为第二语言的习得与教学》Learning and Teaching Chinese as a Second Language.
 384 pages. 北京大学出版社 The Peking University Press.
 Beijing, China.
 ISBN 978-7-301-21446-6/H 3162.
 Distributor: NanHai, 3000 Lakeside Drive, Santa Clara, CA95054. http://www.nanhaibooks.com/2008《汉语作为外语的习得研究—理论基础与课堂实践》Studies of Chinese Language Acquisition by English Speakers: from Theories to Practice, 375 pages. 北京大学出版社The Peking University Press.
 Beijing, China.
 (The book was endorsed by Hanban: http://www.shihan.org.cn/shihan/detail.do?news.id=164.
 It has received a positive and enthusiastic review from the Journal of the Chinese Language Teachers Association (JCLTA), 42:2, 103-106, 2009).
 The book was reprinted in 2010.

 B. Selected Journal Articles & Book Chapters

-*Forthcoming “Pragmatic Development: An Exploratory Study of Requests by Learners of Chinese”, a book chapter in Z. Han (Ed.)
+Forthcoming.
+Pragmatic Development: An Exploratory Study of Requests by Learners of Chinese.
+A book chapter in Z. Han (Ed.)
 Second Language Acquisition of Chinese: A Series of Empirical Studies.
 Multilingual Matters.

-Forthcoming. 汉语为外语的学习情感态度、动机研究A Study of Chinese Language Learning Attitudes and Motivation. 世界汉语教学Chinese Teaching in the World. 北京语言大学出版社The Press of the Beijing Language and Culture University, China.
+Forthcoming. 汉语为外语的学习情感态度、动机研究A Study of Chinese Language Learning Attitudes and Motivation. 世界汉语教学Chinese Teaching in the World.
+4. The Press of the Beijing Language and Culture University.

 2010.
 Acquisition of the displacement Ba-construction by English-speaking learners of Chinese.
 Journal of the Chinese Language Teachers Association.
 45:2, 73-99.